syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ### Color Scales

-Color Scales let you create visual effects in your data, to see how the value of a cell is compared with the values in a range of cells.
+Color Scales let you create visual effects in your data to see how the value of a cell is compared with the values in a range of cells.
 A color scale uses cell shading, as opposed to bars, to communicate relative values, beyond the relative size of the value of a cell.

-Creation of color scales and its formatting rules through **IColorScale** interface in XlsIO is illustrated below.
+Creation of color scales and its formatting rules using the **IColorScale** interface in XlsIO is illustrated as follows.

 {% tabs %}
 {% highlight c# %}